paw-lu/bayesian-modeling-computation-python/notebooks/4_extending_linear_models.md

 This is because we are removing many observations at a time, and the importance sampling step for LOO assumes the distribtutions with and without the groups or point being similar.

+### Priors for multilevel models

+Hypepriors depends both on the number of groups you have and the number of observations in each groups.
+We can perform sensitivity studies to inform our prior choice.